Explainer: AI act

 None of the bans meaningfully apply to the migration context.
 The list of high-risk systems fails to capture the many AI systems used there.
 It excludes harmful systems such as fingerprint scanners or forecasting tools used to predict, interdict, and curtail migration.
 There are also exemptions related to the transparency obligations in the migration context, which undermines effective public scrutiny.

 Unfortunately, other international regulations on AI follow the AI Act’s approach.
 The recently adopted Council of Europe’s Convention on Artificial Intelligence, for instance, will not be applicable if AI systems are developed or used under the guise of “national security.”
-In addition, states can choose how to apply the convention to private companies – which can even be reducing it to non-binding measures.
+In addition, states can choose how to apply the convention to private companies – which can even reduce the legal provisions to non-binding guidelines.

 What’s next?